-Coronavirus update (March 21st): Cabrillo National Monument is closed
+Coronavirus update (May 21st): Outdoor areas at Cabrillo National Monument are open

 Great views of San Diego Bay, wildflower-covered hillsides, whale watching, an historic lighthouse and tidepools along a rocky coastline are the attractions of Cabrillo National Monument, which covers a small area of less than one square mile near the southern end of Point Loma, a narrow spur of land jutting out into the Pacific Ocean.
 The monument is little known compared to the large national parks of California but its city location ensures a steady stream of visitors all year.